Cat's eye (road): History

-The inventor of cat's eyes was Percy Shaw of Boothtown, Halifax, West Yorkshire, England.
+The inventor of cat's eyes was Percy Shaw of Boothtown, Halifax, West Riding of Yorkshire, England.
 When the tram-lines were removed in the nearby suburb of Ambler Thorn, he realised that he had been using the polished steel rails to navigate at night.
 The name "cat's eye" comes from Shaw's inspiration for the device: the eyeshine reflecting from the eyes of a cat.
 In 1934, he patented his invention (patents Nos.
 436,290 and 457,536), and on 15 March 1935, founded Reflecting Roadstuds Limited in Halifax to manufacture the items.
 The name Catseye is their trademark.
 The retroreflecting lens had been invented six years earlier for use in advertising signs by Richard Hollins Murray, an accountant from Herefordshire and, as Shaw acknowledged, they had contributed to his idea.

 The blackouts of World War II (1939–1945) and the shuttered car headlights then in use demonstrated the value of Shaw's invention and helped popularise their mass use in the UK.
 After the war, they received firm backing from a Ministry of Transport committee led by James Callaghan and Sir Arthur Young.
 Eventually, their use spread all over the world.

 In 2006, Cat's eyes were voted one of Britain's top 10 design icons in the Great British Design Quest organised by the BBC and the Design Museum, a list which included Concorde, Mini, Supermarine Spitfire, K2 telephone box, World Wide Web and the AEC Routemaster bus.